SwiftGGTeam/the-swift-programming-language-in-chinese/swift-6-beta.docc/LanguageGuide/Initialization.md

 }
 let cheeseQuestion = SurveyQuestion(text: "Do you like cheese?") cheeseQuestion.ask()
-// Prints "Do you like cheese?" cheeseQuestion.response = "Yes, I do like cheese."
+// 打印 "Do you like cheese?"
+cheeseQuestion.response = "Yes, I do like cheese."
 ```